Journey through Manitoba

 Welcome to Parks Canada’s Journey through Manitoba!

-Test your knowledge about Zoo animals who live wild in Riding Mountain and Wapusk National Parks - while you’re at the Zoo or from your home.
+Test your knowledge about animals that live in the wild in Riding Mountain and Wapusk national parks.

-At the end, find out which Manitoba animal you are!
+At the end of the quiz, find out which Manitoba animal you are!

 Questions in italics are fun to talk about, but do not count for points.